coreyarch1234/clipboard-health/README.md

 # Step 1 - Cleaning the data:

 The [nurse information](data/projectnurse.csv) is stored in a CSV.
-The file contains 17 questions and 347 potential responses (some are n/a or NaN).
+The file contains 17 questions(columns) and 347 potential responses(rows) (some are n/a or NaN).
 The data is ingested and cleaned in a [python pipeline](ingestion/pipeline.py).

 This includes a main method:
 ```